March 3, 2025

 • Irregular noise.
 True to its name, irregular noise occurs on an irregular basis.
 Examples include rain, wind, thunder, traffic, and ambient conversations—sounds that come and go depending on the recording environment.

-The best tools to reduce background noise
+Top tools to reduce background noise effectively

 Look, sometimes your audio file is going to have background noise, especially if you're recording at home.
 Maybe you left the air conditioner running or the window open, so you're hearing wind noise.